Elli610/TD-erc721-101/README.md

-# ERC721 101
+# ERC721

 ## Introduction
 Welcome!
-This is an automated workshop that will explain how to deploy an ERC721 token, and customize it to perform specific functions.
+This is an automated workshop that I did to improve my experience with solidity.
-It is aimed at developpers that have never written code in Solidity, but who understand its syntax.
+Below you will find the instructions that I followed in the realization of this mini project.

 ## How to work on this TD
 ### Introduction